sandeep0909/planet_coffee/README.md

 #Planet Coffee
 ### Trading BEAN USING MEAN (stack)!!

-#### The purpose of the App is to give the wholeseller a way to trade coffee beans to retailers.
+#### The purpose of the App is to give the whole seller a way to trade coffee beans to retailers.

 ##Content
 * Installation & Requirements